-The average gross salary within the private sector in 2012 was 3,343.51 PLN (ca. 1100 USD).
-The average salary in the public sector is higher than gross wages in the private segment - at 4,107.25 PLN in 2012 this constitutes a difference of 23%.
+The average gross salary within the private sector in 2014 was 3,980 PLN.
+The average salary in the public sector is lower and in 2014 amounted to 3,486 PLN.
 Depending on the investigated quarter, the salaries in Poland rose approximately 5-6% per annum between 2005 and 2012.
-In the years 2007 and 2008 the annual growth in salaries was increasing to reach 8-11% pace, a trend which has been counteracted by the global economic crisis.
-The latest data show the increase in gross salaries in 2012 of 3.5% compared to 2011.
+In the years 2007 and 2008 the annual growth in salaries was increasing reaching a 8-11% pace, a trend which has been counteracted by the global economic crisis.
+In the first half of 2015, the average monthly gross wages and salaries in the national economy amounted to 3953.72 PLN, i.e. at a level higher by 3.6% than in the same period of the previous year.

 This picture can be supplemented by HR consulting companies that are investigating the market based on opinion polls.
-The poll performed in 2012 by Sedlak&Sedlak, with more than 114 thousand people participating gives insight into salaries of specialized workers.
+The poll performed in 2014 by Sedlak&Sedlak, with more than 108 thousand people participating gives insight into salaries of specialized workers.
 As the bulk of interviewees are young and educated, the survey is able to show the cost of skilled labour.
-The survey finds that among the five top paying sectors, women are significantly underpaid compared to men with the difference of median salary lower of 2,100 PLN.
+The survey finds that among the five top paying sectors, women are significantly underpaid compared to men with the difference of median salary lower of 1,000 PLN.
 Moreover, in most sectors firms with foreign capital offer higher salaries than domestic companies with the differences ranging from 30 to 120%, depending on the sector.